jasonvriends/azure-quickstart/6-bonus/lifx/README.md

 # Azure Subscription Configuration
 $AzureRegion="eastus"                                           # Input the Azure Region to deploy the resources to (i.e. canadaeast, canadacentral, eastus, etc.).
 $AzureEnvironment="innovation"                                  # Input the prefix for your Azure Innovation Lab (i.e. dev, tst, prod, innovation, etc.).
-$ResourceGroupName="lifxdemo"                                   # Input the prefix for the resource group to deploy this quickstart template into.
+$ResourceGroupName="lifx"                                   # Input the prefix for the resource group to deploy this quickstart template into.

 # Template Parameters
-$appName="lifxdemo"                                             # Input the name of the function app that you wish to create.
+$appName="lifx"                                             # Input the name of the function app that you wish to create.
 $lifxPersonalAccessToken=""                                     # Input your LIFX Personal Access Token from https://cloud.lifx.com
 $repoURL="https://github.com/jasonvriends/azure-quickstart.git" # The URL for the GitHub repository that contains the project to deploy.
 $branch="master"                                                # The branch of the GitHub repository to use.
 $storageAccountType="Standard_LRS"                              # Storage Account Type
 $runtime="node"                                                 # The language worker runtime to load in the function app.
-$folderPath="6-bonus/lifx/lifxdemoProj"                         # The folder path of the source control.
+$folderPath="6-bonus/lifx/lifxProj"                         # The folder path of the source control.
 Path must be relative.

 # Resource Group Creation
 $DeploymentResourceGroup="$ResourceGroupName-$AzureEnvironment-rg"